brucemack/kc1fsz-rc1/README.md

 Technical Notes on CTCSS Tone Elimination
 -----------------------------------------

-The received CTCSS/PL tone needs to be filtered out so that it isn't repeated through the transmitter.
-All of this is particularly important for cross-band repeaters where the *PL tone might be different* on one side of the repeater than it is on the other.
+The received CTCSS/PL tone needs to be filtered away so that it isn't repeated.
+This is particularly important for cross-band repeaters where the *PL tone might be different* on the two sides of the repeater.
-So "pass-through" CTCSS tone is not desired.
+"Pass-through" CTCSS tone is not desired.
 If the CTCSS encoder is enabled the appropriate tone will be synthesized and added back to the transmitted signal.